RobotLeopard86/CacaoEngine/docs/manual/addresses.md

 ```

 ## Models
-Models are also stored in asset packs just like assets.
-However, their main use comes from the meshes and textures that they contain.
-While models themselves may be loaded by directly using their address, often you will want to specifically refer to the contained assets.
+Models are stored in asset packs, and may themselves be loaded by directly using their address.
+However, often, you want to refer to the contained assets (namely meshes and textures).
+Thus, a special address format exists for referencing these contained assets.

-To access these, you use a special address.
-These address use the type prefix `m`, and the identifier is the the model asset address followed by the type of subasset (`msh` for a mesh or `tex` for a texture), a `/`, and then the mesh/texture name within the model.
 You cannot use need these special addresses when working with the `Model` class API, but the resource manager will accept them and cache the model for future requests.

+### Meshes
+Meshes, unlike most assets, are not contained directly within asset packs, but instead within models.
+To access a mesh, use its special address format, which uses the type prefix `m`.
+The identifier consists of the containing model's identifier, a `/`, then the mesh's name within the model.

+### Textures
+Though many textures are stored externally to a model file, some formats contain embedded textures.
+To access these embedded textures, use their special address format, which has the type prefix `e`.
+The identifier consists of the containing model's identifier, a `/`, then the texture's name within the model.

 ## Worlds
 Worlds are where your game takes place.
 They are stored separately from assets, but may reference them.
 Loading a world will often trigger asset loading as well.
 World discovery will fail if the world is not in the proper location.